Lifestyles That Lead To Bad Breath

 Are You Coffee Crazy?

 Coffee may be your morning treat, but the caffeine in coffee reduces saliva production in your mouth.
 Less saliva means an increase in bad breath-causing bacteria.
 It also means any food particles that may linger from your last meal start to break down inside your mouth.
-Your best option is to brush and floss afterward.
-You can also tap into your LISTERINE POCKETPAKS® breath strips for a burst of fresh breath.
+Your best option is to brush, floss and rinse afterward.